 The final sounds of fizzling and sputtering mean it's time to remove the pot from the burner.
 A brass piece on the side acts as a safety valve.
 Instructions for use are included (in Italian) and English, too!

-The moka pot is available in three sizes: 3 cups, 6 cups, or 9 cups.
+The moka pot is available in two sizes: 3 cups or 9 cups.
 Please note that cup sizes are NOT your standard mug-sized cups, but espresso-sized cups.
 Please refer to the chart below for the ounces each size holds.
 The price quoted is for the 3-cup size.
 And, don't forget to order extra gaskets.
 (See 56.
 GasketSet.)